Battle of San Millan-Osma

-At San Millán de San Zadornil, Charles Alten's Light Division mauled Antoine Louis Popon de Maucune's French division.
+At San Millán de San Zadornil, Charles Alten's Light Division mauled over Antoine Louis Popon de Maucune's French division.
 At Osma, 7.4 km to the northeast, Jacques Thomas Sarrut's French division fought an inconclusive skirmish with Kenneth Howard's division before withdrawing to the southeast.
 San Millán de San Zadornil is located in the Province of Burgos while Osma is in Álava, Basque Country.
 The actions occurred during the Peninsular War, part of the wider Napoleonic Wars.

 In the summer of 1813, Wellington's army thrust into Spain from Portugal with a powerful army composed of British, Portuguese, and Spanish soldiers.
 The British general outmaneuvered his opponents and forced the French to abandon Salamanca, Valladolid, Madrid, and Burgos.
 King Joseph and Marshal Jean-Baptiste Jourdan believed their position behind the Ebro River was secure, but Wellington sent his troops marching to outflank the line on the north.
 As Sarrut moved north, his troops bumped into Howard's soldiers.
 Maucune's division at San Millán was suddenly attacked from the west by Alten.
 Believing Maucune's division was no longer fit for combat, Joseph used it to escort a convoy and it missed the decisive Battle of Vitoria three days later.